AlphaZTX/physics2/README.md

 ./build.sh
 ```

-## For developers and deep users
+## For developers and advanced users

-If you want to contribute to this repo, you can
+If you want to contribute to this repository, you can

 - pull requests [here](https://github.com/AlphaZTX/physics2/pulls);
 - report bugs or request enhancement [here](https://github.com/AlphaZTX/physics2/issues).